astorDev/nist/queries/include/article/index.md

 Now, to the actual logic implementation!

-Fist, we'll need a database model for our group query result:
+First, we'll need a database model for our group query result:

 ```csharp
 public class GroupAggregateDbResult